History of Jackson LaCombe in Timeline

 On April 10, 2023, Jackson LaCombe was signed by the Anaheim Ducks to a two-year, entry-level contract.

-On January 20, 2024, Jackson LaCombe scored his first NHL goal against the San Jose Sharks.
+On January 20, 2024, Jackson LaCombe scored his first NHL goal against the San Jose Sharks in a 5–3 loss.

-On October 2, 2025, Jackson LaCombe signed an eight-year extension with the Ducks, taking effect at the start of the 2026–27 season.
+On October 2, 2025, Jackson LaCombe signed an eight-year extension with the Anaheim Ducks, which was set to take effect at the start of the 2026–27 season.

-In 2025, Jackson LaCombe made his senior national team debut for the United States at the World Championship, recording two goals and three assists in 10 games and helping the United States win their first gold medal since 1933.
+In 2025, Jackson LaCombe made his senior national team debut for the United States at the World Championship, where he recorded two goals and three assists in 10 games and helped the United States win their first gold medal since 1933.

 On January 21, 2026, Jackson LaCombe was named to the United States' roster for the 2026 Winter Olympics, replacing the injured Seth Jones.
-He got a gold medal despite not playing.
+LaCombe later joined the team on the podium to receive his gold medal.